Exhibitions

 Bourgeois’s largest ever solo exhibition in Japan and her first in 27 years

-This is Bourgeois’s first solo exhibition in Japan since 1997, and will showcase approximately 100 works, including sculptures, paintings, drawings, fabric works, and installations.
+This is Bourgeois’s first solo exhibition in Japan since 1997, and will showcase more than 100 works, including sculptures, paintings, drawings, fabric works, and installations.

 Bourgeois continued to create artworks until her death at the age of 98, and during her final years produced many works that might be considered some of the most iconic of her career.
-About half of the works in this exhibition, such as her fabric works, were created after 1998, and will be on view for the first time in Japan.
+About 80% of the works in this exhibition, such as her fabric works will be on view for the first time in Japan.

 Louise Bourgeois